ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 This implies that, to achieve successful decryption, it is sufficient to read only the first `16 bytes` of the Hudson file, even if only the initial few lines are accessible.

-## Chosen plaintext attack
+## Recorving the key based on known plaintext

-Now with given the encrypted credentials that are in `credentials.xml` file, or you could obtain via build-log history in case you managed to steal cookie from a limited-access user during a red team and still have no access to `/script` due to the lack of `overall permissions` we could know part of the encrypted credentials, for example if it is a private key usually it starts with `-----BEGIN OPENSSH PRIVATE KEY-----` and since we are targeting the first 16 bytes, it should be working as follow:
+Now with given the encrypted credentials that are in `credentials.xml` file, or you could obtain via build-log history in case you managed to steal cookie from a limited-access user during a red team and still have no access to `/script` due to the lack of `overall permissions` we could know part of the plaintext credentials, for example if it is a private key usually it starts with `-----BEGIN OPENSSH PRIVATE KEY-----` and since we are targeting the first 16 bytes, it should be working as follow:

 ![CBC attack](https://xphantom.nl/assets/img/posts/2/cbc-attack.png)